Haonan-Wang-sdjt/MM-GSU/README.md

 ### Image Feature Dataset (`datasets/images/`)

 This dataset also contains 30 folders, which correspond to the folders of the traffic parameter dataset.
 Each folder represents a distinct set of image data and includes multiple image features.
 These image feature data can be further analyzed using deep learning models.

+## src

+The `src` directory contains the code responsible for training and predicting using the **Multi-Modal Gated Semantic Understanding Network (MM-GSU)**.
+The main script `MM-GSU.py` is designed to be easily adaptable for different datasets by modifying a few key paths.

 ## Installation

 ### Clone the Repository